 My name is Timothy Stelter and I am a PhD student in the Department of Computer Science at Virginia Tech.
-I am affiliated with the Center for Human-Computer Interaction under the Institute for Creativity, Arts, and Technology, as a Graduate Research Assistant for the Social Infomatics group.
+I am affiliated with the Center for Human-Computer Interaction under the Institute for Creativity, Arts, and Technology.

 My research lies in the Technology on the Trail initiative with my advisor Dr. Scott McCrickard.
 In part, my focus is primarily on understanding the outdoor communities on the trail, reducing the affect of digital technology has on the user experience outdoors and designing systems utilizing citizen science methodologies.
 As such I seek to leverage my growing experience in Human-Computer Interaction theories/methodologies/frameworks supported by state-of-the-art research using appropriate qualitative and quantitative techniques.